ryanmr/ryanrampersad.com/content/work-daugherty.md

 #### February: <small>Week 44</small>

-- Began a new engagement at a client site, and starting the requirements gathering phase of a prototype application that will digitize existing paper forms.
+- Began a new engagement at a client site, and starting the requirements gathering phase of a prototype application that will digitize existing paper forms regarding safety procedures.

 #### January: <small>Week 43</small>